 If you want to light the tank up during the day for purely aesthetic reasons, we suggest sticking with a low watt or dimmable LED.

 Side Note: UVB First, with proper supplementation, you do not have to have any lights on your tank.
-We do have some display cages for non-albino laying females that do use the bulbs suggested here, so we wanted to add some notes for those looking for info.
+We do personally have some display cages for non-albino laying females that we use Arcadia shade dweller UVB lights on, so we wanted to add some notes for those looking for info.
+Long florescent bulbs such as T5 bulbs should be chosen over the coiled compact florescent bulbs.

 The decoration of your enclosure are to provide adequate areas for your gecko to be comfortable in.
 They are often found in rocky outcrops in their native habitat.
 They require places where they can be dark and enclosed.